th3nu11/liquibase-demo/README.md

 ```
 docker-compose up -d
 ```
-This command will run on your machine an empty SQL Server named db.
+This command will run on your machine the empty SQL Server.

 ## Stop database